Icinga/icinga2/doc/20-library-reference.md

-typeof(value)                   | Returns the type object for a value. get_time()                      | Returns the current UNIX timestamp. parse_performance_data(pd)      | Parses a performance data string and returns an array describing the values. exit(integer)                   | Terminates the application.
+typeof(value)                   | Returns the type object for a value. get_time()                      | Returns the current UNIX timestamp. parse_performance_data(pd)      | Parses a performance data string and returns an array describing the values. dirname(path)                   | Returns the directory portion of the specified path. basename(path)                  | Returns the filename portion of the specified path. exit(integer)                   | Terminates the application.

 ## <a id="object-accessor-functions"></a> Object Accessor Functions